 1. Brigids Cross

-The Brigids Cross is another very popular Celtic symbol that can be instantly recognized by those who have been to Ireland.
-This symbol represents Christianity and is known to bring peace and goodness.
+This popular Celtic symbol represents Christianity and is known to bring peace and goodness.

 Related Posts